AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

 Introduction
 ------------

 Generics are used for metaprogramming in Ada.
-They are useful for abstract algorithms that share common properties.
+They are useful for abstract algorithms that share common properties with each other.

-Generics can be used for subprograms or packages.
+Either a subprogram or a package can be generic.
 A generic is declared by using the keyword :ada:`generic`.
 For example:

 .. raph-amiard: We are lacking a definition/link of metaprogramming.